Applied Adult Social Work

 Suitable for: Social workers and other practitioners in adult services who work with the Mental Capacity Act 2005 and related legislation.

-Masterclasses and Conference (non-credit bearing)
+Masterclasses (non-credit bearing)

 - MASTERCLASS: - Defensible decision making: legal literacy in adult social care (8th March 2023): A half day online seminar focused on legal, ethical, and evidential reasoning.
 Drawing from the work of a range of academics and legal experts, we will explore the dimensions that make up legally, ethically defensible decisions in practice with adults.
 Facilitated by specialist staff from SHU, this will be an opportunity to draw together the learning from recent case law and safeguarding adult reviews and reflect on the implications for decision making in adult social care.
 This seminar is targeted at Assessors and decision makers in adult social care settings.